 - Beat the eggs in a bowl.
 Add the spinach and cheese.
 Season with salt and pepper.
 Mix until everything looks uniform.
 Add the bacon and stir.

 - Reheat the frying pan.
 When the oil in hot, pour in the egg mixture.
 Cook over low heat, covered, until fully set, about 10 minutes.

-- Drizzle with ketchup and mayo, if you like.
+- Drizzle the spinach, bacon and cheese frittata with ketchup and mayo, if you like.
 Slice and serve.
 With bread or by itself.